Code-Institute-Submissions/AbbeyPhysio_MS1/README.md

 #### Code Validation

-Each page was through the W3C HTMl and the stylesheet through the CSS validator.
+Each page was through the W3C HTML and the stylesheet through the CSS validator.
+The following errors were flagged at corrected:

+- Originally had anchors within buttons in the header which produced and error change to style anchors to look like buttons instead;
+- Placeholder for form type date;
+- Incorrect charachter escape on whitespace, removed this whitespace and created gaps with margins instead;
+- arialabelledby related to no ID, changed this to arialabel to solve.

+There was additional warning in relation to the date which flagged the date type would not be recognised on all browsers types.
+I have left this for now as it required use of code I didn't yet understand.
+There were no errors or warning flagged in the CSS validator.

 #### Browser Compatibility